-During the 2018 season, Duncan is driving alongside Michael Benham with Lanan Racing in the Michelin Le Mans Cup.
+During the 2019 season Duncan is again driving alongside Michael Benham with Lanan Racing in the Michelin Le Mans Cup.

 Lanan Racing has more than 40 years’ experience in motorsport.
 It is currently owned and managed by Graham Johnson, a motorsport veteran and race engineer with experience in running race cars from junior formulae to the top flight of the sport.
 Under his guidance, a select team of engineers and mechanics maintain, operate and develop their winning fleet of race cars.

-The Michelin Le Mans Cup, now in its third season, is a six-round contest that takes participants on a tour of top-flight European racetracks from The Algarve to Monza.
+The Michelin Le Mans Cup, now in its fourth season, is a six-round contest that takes participants on a tour of top-flight European racetracks from The Algarve to Monza.

 Entrants will race in the FIA’s GT3 and LMP3 classes, in vehicles from manufacturers including Aston Martin, Audi, Ferrari, Porsche, BMW, Nissan, Lamborghini and Mercedes Benz.